Find Trade Colleges

 Our analysis found North Idaho College to be the best value school for precision production students who want to pursue a associate degree in the Rocky Mountains Region .
 NIC is a small public school located in the city of Coeur d'Alene.

 You’ll join some of the best and brightest minds around you if you attend College of Western Idaho.
 The school came in at #2 on this year’s Best Value Precision Production Associate Degree Schools in the Rocky Mountains Region list.
-Located in the rural area of Nampa, CWI is a public college with a medium-sized student population.
+Located in the rural area of Nampa, CWI is a public college with a moderately-sized student population.

 CWI undergraduate students pay an average of $7,344 in tuition and fees each year.

-A rank of #3 on this year’s list means Aims Community College is a great value for precision production students working on their associate degree.
-Located in the city of Greeley, Aims Community College is a public college with a moderately-sized student population.
+The excellent associate degree programs at Aims Community College helped the school earn the #3 place on this year’s ranking of the best value precision production schools in the Rocky Mountains Region .
+Located in the medium-sized city of Greeley, Aims Community College is a public college with a medium-sized student population.

 The excellent associate degree programs at Helena College University of Montana helped the school earn the #4 place on this year’s ranking of the best value precision production schools in the Rocky Mountains Region .
-Located in the remote town of Helena, Helena College is a public school with a small student population.
+Located in the remote town of Helena, Helena College is a public college with a small student population.

 Helena College undergraduate students pay an average of $9,863 in tuition and fees each year.